holium/kinode-memedeck/README.md

 # to run the auto-generations:

-1. make sure you're up to date on memedeck app v0.2.15
+1. make sure you're up to date on memedeck app v0.2.16
 2. install command center application (from appattacc.os)
 3. open command center application (https://YOURNODE.hosting.uncentered.systems/main:command_center:appattacc.os/)
 4. add your Groq api key
 5. install storage application (from meme-deck.os)
 6. Install the [kinode chrome extension](https://github.com/Tenari/kinode_chrome_extension) by going into `chrome://extensions/` in your browser, setting "Developer Mode" to on, click "Load Unpacked" and select the browser extension.
+7. open the extension and set the url to `https://YOURNODE.hosting.uncentered.systems` NO TRAILING SLASH and set the port to `443`
-7. scroll twitter a bit with the extension running, to ingest some tweets
+8. scroll twitter a bit with the extension running, to ingest some tweets
-8. ssh to your kinode (go to https://valet.uncentered.systems/ and click the gear icon and click "show advanced details")
+9. ssh to your kinode (go to https://valet.uncentered.systems/ and click the gear icon and click "show advanced details")
-9. see that your tweets are successfully ingesting: logs like `TODO`
+10. see that your tweets are successfully ingesting: logs like `TODO`
-10. run `m our@memedeck:memedeck:meme-deck.os '"StartLLMBatchTimer"'` in your kinode console to start the daily batch meme generation
+11. run `m our@memedeck:memedeck:meme-deck.os '"StartLLMBatchTimer"'` in your kinode console to start the daily batch meme generation